ssc-spc-ccoe-cei/aws-guardrails-cac-solution/DEPLOYMENT.md

 - **`aws_create_role` Lambda** — Assumes the Accelerator pipeline role into each member account and creates `GCLambdaExecutionRole` and `GCLambdaExecutionRole2` with the necessary IAM policies for guardrail assessments (Config rule execution, read access to IAM/S3/CloudTrail/Organizations/etc.).
 - **`aws_config_setup` Lambda** — Enables AWS Config as an Organization service and registers the Audit account as a delegated administrator.
-- **`aws_auditmanager_setup` Lambda** — Enables AWS Audit Manager as an Organization service and registers the Audit account as a delegated administrator.
 - **`aws_generate_bucket_name` Lambda** — Generates unique names for the evidence and AWS Config Conformance Pack S3 buckets.
 - **IAM Execution Roles & Policies** — Multiple fine-grained IAM policies are attached to `GCLambdaExecutionRole` and `GCLambdaExecutionRole2` covering S3, CloudWatch Logs, IAM, CloudTrail, Organizations, CloudFront, ACM, datastores, marketplace, and encryption-in-transit checks.